 Lampropeltis triangulum hondurensis (Honduras milk snake)

 The head is broad and slightly separated from the neck.
-Two natural variations are known, the well-known "tricolor" with the classic red-black-white-black band ring and the 'bicolor' also called 'mandarin' where the normally white band is orange to red in color.
+Two natural variations are known: the well-known "tricolor" with the classic red-black-white-black band ring, and the 'bicolor', also called 'mandarin', where the normally white band is orange to red in color.
 There is a small black dot at the end of each scale.
-The melanin level increases as the snakes mature.
+Melanin levels increase as the snakes mature.
 Sometimes they are almost black with a faint pattern.

 Food: These snakes naturally have a very varied diet consisting of small mammals as well as a variety of lizards and snakes.
 Young animals sometimes also feed on small amphibians.
-In captivity this species does extremely well on small mammals such as mice and young rats or mice
+In captivity, this species does exceptionally well on small mammals such as mice and young rats or mice.

 Water bowl: Yes

-There is the choice of offering the prey alive or dead.
-It is advisable to offer dead food.
-This is more practical and prevents the food animal from injuring your snake.
-In addition, it is recommended to offer the food animal with a pair of tongs and to feed your snake outside the enclosure.
-This ensures that your hand is not associated with food and prevents your snake from grabbing your hand while feeding.
-If you do go for live food, you must supervise the feeding.
-The prey can also injure the snake.
-Feed the rat snake separately, because when two snakes catch the same prey they can injure each other and sometimes eat each other themselves.
-The ideal prey is about as wide as the widest part of the snake.
+There is the choice of offering the prey animals live or dead.
+It is recommended to offer dead food.
+This is more practical and prevents the prey animal from injuring your snake.
+Additionally, it is advised to offer the prey animal using feeding tongs and to feed your snake outside the enclosure.
+This ensures that your hand is not associated with food and prevents your snake from grabbing your hand during feeding.
+If you do opt for live food, you must supervise during feeding.
+The prey animal can also injure the snake.
+Feed the snakes separately, because when two snakes grab the same prey, they can injure each other and sometimes even eat each other.
+The ideal prey animal is approximately as wide as the widest part of the snake.
+Water

-The water bowl in the enclosure must be large enough so that the hose can lie in it in its entirety. and will help to keep the humidity level in the tank, the ideal humidity is between 50% and 70%.
+The water bowl in the enclosure must be large enough for the snake to lie in it completely.
+This will help maintain the humidity level in the bowl; the ideal humidity is between 50% and 70%.

 Cleaning

-A hygienic living environment is important to keep your hose healthy.
-To achieve this, the accommodation will have to be cleaned regularly.
-Cleaning once a week is enough.
-In addition, to prevent the build-up of bacteria, the entire accommodation must be cleaned and disinfected a few times a year.
+To keep your snake healthy, a hygienic living environment is important.
+To achieve this, the enclosure must be cleaned regularly.
+Cleaning once a week is sufficient.
+Additionally, to prevent the buildup of bacteria, the entire enclosure must be cleaned and disinfected a few times a year.

 Handling

-To get the snake used to contact with people, it is advisable to pick up and handle the animal from time to time, but how do you handle a snake, make sure you support the animal at the beginning of the body and halfway to the ends of the body.
-Never squeeze your hose while handling as their vertebrae are fragile and can break easily.
-Also make sure your hands are washed and don't smell like food.
-Finally, do not handle your snake when it is molting and do not handle the animal when it has just eaten.
-The young snakes or snakes that have not been handled before can be defensive and can attack.
-The snake is not poisonous, but it is better to avoid bite marks.
-After multiple handling, the hose will get used to it and become less defensive.
+To accustom the snake to contact with humans, it is advisable to pick up and handle the animal from time to time.
+However, regarding how to handle a snake, ensure you support the animal at the base of the body and halfway along the ends.
+Never squeeze your snake while handling it, as their vertebrae are fragile and can break easily.
+Also, ensure your hands are washed and do not smell of food.
+Finally: do not handle your snake when it is shedding and do not handle the animal if it has just eaten.
+Young snakes or snakes that have not been handled before may be defensive and may attack.
+The snake is not venomous, but it is better to avoid bite wounds.
+After being handled several times, the snake will naturally get used to it and become less defensive.

 Housing

-Laying surface: 0.5 m2 and 1 raised platform per hose on which the hose can lie with its entire body.
+Lying surface area: 0.5 m² and 1 raised platform per snake where the snake can lie with its entire body.

 Hours of light: 12 hours

-These are true bottom dwellers and naturally live among fallen leaves and branches in the bottom of the rainforest.
-The temperatures here are moderate and there is little difference between day and night temperatures, the humidity is relatively high.
+These are true ground dwellers and naturally live among fallen leaves and branches in the rainforest floor.
+The temperatures here are moderate and there is little difference between day and night temperatures; the humidity is relatively high.
 Keep this in mind when setting up an enclosure for these snakes.
-Offer a substrate they can dig in, such as aspen bedding or coconut-based soil, such as coir or peat.
-The average humidity should be around 60 to 70%.
-High humidity does not mean a wet surface.
+Provide a substrate in which they can burrow, such as aspen bedding or coconut-based soil, like coconut fiber or peat.
+The average humidity should be around 40 to 60%.
+High humidity does not mean a wet substrate.

-In addition, ventilation is required to keep the air fresh and it is advisable to place the stay out of the bright sun and as vibration-free as possible.
+Additionally, ventilation is necessary to keep the air fresh, and it is advisable to place the enclosure out of direct sunlight and as vibration-free as possible.

 Character

-They like to hide in the forest cover between fallen branches, leaves and stems.
-Snakes caught in the wild can be very shy and hide when disturbed.
-They will usually try to get away but may bite if fixed or not held properly.
-Today, virtually all Honduras milk snakes that are kept come from many generations of offspring of animals kept in captivity and this has resulted in active, curious and quiet snakes.
-This species is most active at dusk and in the evening.
+They like to hide among the forest floor, among fallen branches, leaves, and stems.
+Snakes caught in the wild can be very shy and will hide if disturbed.
+They will usually try to get away but may bite if restrained or not held properly.
+Nowadays, virtually all Honduran milk snakes kept come from many generations of descendants of animals kept in captivity, and this has resulted in active, curious, and calm snakes.
+This species is most active during twilight and the evening.

 Points of attention

-the honduras can be defensive, especially in the enclosure.
-Pay attention to this when handling your hose to avoid unnecessary injury.
-Regular handling will eventually tame and calm the snake.
+The Honduran can be defensive, especially in its enclosure.
+Be mindful of this when handling your snake to prevent unnecessary injuries.
+Regular handling will eventually ensure that the snake becomes tamer and calmer.

 Costs and Purchase

-Fixed costs: Fixed costs include the costs for the feed, which is several tens of euros per year.
+Fixed costs: Fixed costs include the cost of food, which is a few tens of euros per year.

-Unexpected costs: Costs have been incurred when your snake happens to get sick or your equipment breaks down.
+Unexpected costs: Costs are incurred if your snake happens to get sick or your equipment breaks down.